energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 define the extra investment for networks.
 Integration of intermittent RE implies additional investment costs for the electricity grid (:math:`c_{grid,ewtra}`).
-For example, the reinforcement of the electricity grid is estimated to be 358 millions €\ :sub:`2015` per Gigawatt of intermittent renewable capacity installed (see
+For example, the reinforcement of the electricity grid is estimated to be 518.5 million USD\ :sub:`2021` per Gigawatt of intermittent renewable capacity installed (see
 `Data for the grid <#ssec:app1_grid:>`__ for details).
 Eq. :eq:`eq:DHNCost` links the size of DHN to the total size of the installed centralized energy conversion technologies.
+Finally, Eq. :eq:`eq:h2_network` links the size of the hydrogen network to the installed capacity for hydrogen production.

 Additional Constraints
 ^^^^^^^^^^^^^^^^^^^^^^